 Only Coconut Oil?

 Any oil will do this, although I very much encourage sticking with plant based oils, and steering clear of mineral oil in particular, which derives from petroleum.
 Olive, hemp, and jojoba are all excellent oils that will work here.
 I happen to love the smell of coconut oil.
-And I know this brand that produces an excellent organic, Fair Trade, virgin Coconut Oil… (Psssst!
+And I know this brand that produces an excellent organic, Fair Trade, Coconut Oil… (Psssst!
 It’s Dr. Bronner’s)

 - Take a small amount of coconut oil on your finger.
 A half pea-sized amount of solid oil or a fingertip coating of liquid.